Luis-Otter/portfolio-project/README.md

 To meet the success criteria, this image is place as the background cover of a div in the header of the page; meaning it is really the first thing anyone will see.

 ## AI Tools Usage
+[ChatGPT](https://chatgpt.com/) was used to create the hero image, and by extension the updated colour scheme was derived from the image using [colour mind](http://colormind.io/bootstrap/).

+No AI tools were used for the actual coding of the site.
+Only for the general content/text.

 ## Testing and Validation